jy03189211/gameshop/README.md

   A list of games added by a developer, for developers

+- User (new game)

+  Inserting the information for a new game, for developers

 - User (sales) (dev only)

   Sales history and statistics, for developers